 Whether to return only observations that relate to an incident (Yes) or all observations (No).

 Choose the field(s) to uniquely identify features to be processed.
 The parameter will be auto-populated if a TRACK_ID key field is set on the input layer.

-Time Window (real-time analytics only)
+Target Time Window (real-time analytics only)

-This should set to at least as long as the longest anticipated interval between observations for any given track.
+Set the time window to at least as long as the longest anticipated interval between observations for any given track.
 Observations older than this duration will be purged from memory in order to manage resources.

 Close on Expiration (real-time analytics only)

-If set to Yes, any open incidents will be closed when the Time Window expires.
+If set to Yes, any open incidents will be closed when the Target Time Window expires.
 If set to No, any open incidents are discarded.

 The output layer will have the schema of the incoming features and will be enriched with the fields below.